Plank theorems and their applications: a survey: Applications in analysis

 \begin{thm} Let $T_n$, $n\in \N$, be a sequence of bounded linear operators on a Banach space $X$.
 If

 then there exists $x\in X$ such that $\norm{T_nx}\to\infty$.
 Furthermore, if $X$ is a complex Hilbert space, then it is sufficient that $\sum_{n=1}^\infty\norm{T_n}^{-2}<\infty$. \end{thm}

-\begin{proof} We treat the case where $X$ is Banach.
-A few modifications are needed in the complex Hilbert case (see \cite{orbits}) and we need to use the complex plank theorem.
-We will use the sesquilinear form $\inner{x}{f}:=f(x)$, where $x\in X$ and $f\in X^*$.
+\begin{proof} We treat the case where $X$ is a complex Hilbert space because the proof is more natural in this setting.
+A few modifications are needed in the Banach space case (see \cite{orbits}).

 Choose $\beta_n$ positive real numbers going to infinity such that

 and define For all $n$, take $g_n\in X^*$ such that $\norm{g_n}\leq 1$ and $\norm{T_n^*g_n}\geq \norm{T_n^*}/2=\norm{T_n}/2 $.
 Finally, define